rust-stuco/lectures/week12/parallelism.md

   * Depending on variant, returns a boolean for whether new value was written into memory
 * "Lock-free" programming:
   * No locks!
 Just `compare_and_swap` until we successfully write new value
+  * Not necessarily more performant than lock-based solutions
+    * Contention is bottleneck, not presence of locks

 <!-- Speaker note:
 Rule of thumb: conventional wisdom is that locking code is perceived as slower than lockless code